 A native of Rostov on Don in Russia, Ivan Alifan holds a BA in Fine Arts from OCAD University in Toronto.
-He is a recipient of the Untapped Immerging Artist Project and Grad Ex Medal Award, awarded by OCAD University.
-As part of a new generation of emerging artists, Alifan exhibits in the world’s largest cities, including New York, London, and Toronto.
-He lives and works in New York today.
+He is a recipient of the Untapped Emerging Artist Project and GradEx Medal Award, awarded by OCAD University.
+As part of a new generation of emerging artists, Ivan Alifan exhibits in the world’s largest cities, including New York, London, and Toronto.
+He now lives and works in New York.